Diversity Leadership Ambassadors

 We share our stories in an effort to encourage our audience to feel empowered by their personal experiences, leading to a more inclusive environment at Ohio University.

 Integrity: We strive to tell our own personal truths, through our experiences.

 Inspiration: We hope to motivate others in an effort to spread multiculturalism, equity and social justice.

 Inclusivity: We envision Ohio University to uphold the same standards of diversity that our program does.

 Dark Blue, Yellow, and Green symbolize each value of the program.
-Graduating Ambassadors wear correlating cords to represent their position as a Multicultural Leadership Ambassador.
+Graduating Ambassadors wear correlating cords to represent their position as a Diversity Leadership Ambassador.

 The Ohio University Multicultural Leadership Ambassador Program provides a unique opportunity for students to take an active role on campus by discussing their personal narratives in correlation with diversity related topics.

 The Ambassadors work toward changing perspectives and breaking down stereotypes, while promoting the genuine celebration of differences and encouraging multicultural awareness across cultures and in everyday settings.
 Ambassadors are responsible for facilitating diverse conversations through presentations and open discussions in classrooms and at staff meetings and events throughout the academic year.
 Their presentations are free and available to the Athens and University communities.
 Ambassadors are some of our most involved students and become part of a close-knit, diverse, and vibrant group.

 Presentation topics include immigration, understanding differing cultures and culture shocks, LGBT experiences, religion, allyship, physical, mental and emotional abuse, education, challenges facing minority groups, family dynamics, socioeconomic status, mental health, first generation college student experiences, and the challenges that come with growing up in a single parent household.

 Hometown: Wheeling, Illinois